 Automatic page breaks are dotted vertical and horizontal lines that separate the spreadsheet into portions while working with a large amount of data in Excel.
-A common question appears how to remove these automatic page break in Excel.
+A common question appears how to remove these automatic page breaks in Excel.
 These lines are given by Excel itself and we can also insert them on our own.
 In any case, for viewing purposes, we may need to remove them.
 In this article, we will learn how to remove automatic page breaks in Excel.

 These dotted lines are vertical and horizontal automatic page breaks.

 1. Using Excel Built-in Option to Remove the Automatic Page Break

 Excel itself has an option to remove automatic page breaks in Excel.
 To do so, we need to follow the steps.